Medical Negligence Inquests

 Sub-standard medical care can sometimes result in a patient’s death.
 If this happens, the local Coroner is likely to be contacted and if the circumstances of the death fall into one of the three categories above an Inquest will be opened.

 For example, if following childbirth, a previously fit and healthy mother dies it is likely that a Coroner would investigate how this happened.
-Similarly, if someone made a call to NHS 111 or 999 complaining of severe chest pain, but no ambulance is sent and they suffer a fatal heart attack, a Coroner would likely want to know why an ambulance was not sent to help or what happened to it.
+Similarly, if someone made a call to NHS 111 or 999 complaining of serve chest pain, but no ambulance is sent and they suffer a fatal heart attack, a Coroner would likely want to know why an ambulance was not sent to help or what happened to it.

 Inquests are often a very helpful starting point for medical negligence claims for compensation.
-Click here to read our dedicated guide on Fatal Accident Claims.

 What is the purpose of an Inquest?